google-deepmind/nanodo/README.md

 ```

 Authors all performed work while at Google Brain / DeepMind.
-We also thank Anselm Levskaya, and Gellért Weisz for code suggestions, and  Noah Fiedel for project support.
+We also acknowledge the help of Anselm Levskaya, Gellért Weisz, Xinyang Geng, Yotam Doron, and Noah Fiedel.

 The first published paper to use (a fork of) the library was: